jeremyneveu/m2-npac-grac/chapters/en/02_friedmann_equations.md

 ### Energy density parameters

-We can define a critical density, corresponding to the density we should have in a homogeneous, isotropic, expanding universe with zero spatial curvature (cf equation [](#eq:friedmann)):
+We can define a critical density, corresponding to the density we should have in a homogeneous, isotropic, expanding matter-only universe with zero spatial curvature (cf equation [](#eq:friedmann)):
 $$
 \rho_c(t) = \frac{3H^2(t)}{8\pi \GN}.$$
 It's also convenient to define its current value: